John Bremner: Work as prospector and end of life

 John Bremner and Peder Johnson purchased a prospecting outfit from the men who ran the trading post at Nuklukyet and stayed in the Central Yukon River area during the winter of 1886–87.
 In the spring of 1887 they prospected on the Koyukuk River and then returned to Nuklukyet.
 While boating and prospecting on a tributary of the Yukon River called John's River (later named for him) and the Dolby River, he was killed by Indians who stole his rifle and boat.
-In the summer of 1888 a posse of prospectors took a steamer up the Koyukuk River and Dolby River where a village was discovered the inhabitants were persuaded to give up two native Indians, one of whom was hanged from a tree.
+In the summer of 1888, a posse of prospectors took a steamer up the Koyukuk River and Dolby River where a village was discovered.
+The inhabitants were persuaded to give up two native Indians, one of whom was hanged from a tree.

 Geographical places named for John Bremner

 The Bremner River, part of the Wrangell–St. Elias National Park and Preserve and Wrangell – Saint Elias Wilderness, flows into the Copper River 55 mi northwest of Katalla, and the Chugach Mountains.
 The North Fork of the Bremner has its headwaters at the Bremner Glacier, which is 8 mi long.
 From the junction of the Middle and the North forks of the Bremner the river flows through mountain wilderness 40 mi southwest to the Copper.
 The town of Bremner Alaska, on the Copper River, a small settlement with an airstrip, near Chitina is the site of the Bremner Historic Mining District which is on the National Register of Historic Places listings in Copper River Census Area, Alaska.
-The John River is formed from the confluence of the Contact and Inukpasugruk Creeks, and flows 125 mi south from Anaktuyuk Pass to Koyukuk River (which flows into the Yukon River), 1 mile northeast of Bettles, Kanuti Flats 66°55' N, 151°39' W.
+The John River is formed from the confluence of the Contact and Inukpasugruk Creeks, and flows 125 mi south from Anaktuvuk Pass to Koyukuk River (which flows into the Yukon River), 1 mile northeast of Bettles, Kanuti Flats 66°55' N, 151°39' W.